-PeaceTrees has grown out of a deep commitment to renew relationships with the people of Vietnam and promote a safe future for its children
+PeaceTrees has grown out of a deep commitment to renew relationships with the people of Vietnam and promote a safe and sustainable future for its children

 Founded in 1995 by Danaan Parry and Jerilyn Brusseau, PeaceTrees Vietnam was the first US organization permitted to sponsor humanitarian demining efforts in Vietnam.
 Over the years PeaceTrees has continued to work in mine action, while broadening the scope of its humanitarian work and remaining committed to honoring losses on all sides of the war.